Ali-Raza-12/Ali-Raza-12/README.md

 # 👋 Hi there, I'm ALI RAZA

-🎯 **Full Stack Developer | MERN Stack Enthusiast | Data Science Explorer**
+🎯 **Full Stack Developer | MERN Stack Enthusiast | Generative AI & Data Science Explorer**

-Passionate about crafting scalable web applications and delving into data-driven solutions.
-I thrive on building projects that merge functionality with user-centric design.
+Passionate about crafting scalable web applications and exploring the intersection of AI and software engineering.
+I love building projects that merge functionality, intelligence, and user-centric design.

 ---

 ## 🧰 Specialties

-- **Frontend Development:** Crafting responsive interfaces with React.js and modern JavaScript.
+- **Frontend Development:** Building responsive and interactive interfaces with React.js and modern JavaScript (ES6+).
-- **Backend Development:** Building robust APIs using Node.js and Express.
+- **Backend Development:** Creating robust RESTful APIs using Node.js and Express.js with JWT authentication.
-- **Database Management:** Designing and managing databases with MongoDB.
+- **Database Management:** Designing and optimizing data models using MongoDB.
+- **Generative AI & Automation:** Integrating OpenAI and Gemini APIs with function calling and MCP server for AI-driven automation and intelligent workflows.
-- **Data Analysis & Visualization:** Utilizing Python libraries like Pandas, NumPy, and Matplotlib to extract insights.
+- **Data Science Foundations:** Applying Python for data analysis using Pandas, NumPy, and Matplotlib to extract actionable insights.
-- **Version Control:** Efficient collaboration and code management using Git and GitHub.
+- **Version Control:** Efficient code management and team collaboration using Git and GitHub.

 ---